InternetMaximalism/Lappsnet-Wallet/README.md

 You can also initiate transactions yourself.

-Follow a link to `<lappsnet wallet hostname>/auth` and you will be met with the usual account options.
+Follow a link to `wallet.lappsnet.io/auth` and you will be met with the usual account options.

 Once you proceed, there is a form where you can craft transactions.